Yitingx531/assignment/README.md

 We have built this project with the idea of minimizing setup time for candidates attempting to complete the challenge.
 In this process we have made a number of decisions regarding tooling that we think provide a robust, but easy to use development experience while giving you an idea of the type of development environment we use on a daily basis.
 Please feel free to modify the environment and tooling however you see fit.

+### Tooling used

+#### Node

+This project was built using Node 20 which is [an LTS version of Node](https://nodejs.org/en/about/releases/).
+It may cause issues (e.g. Yarn errors) if you try to run this project on a different version of Node so please ensure you're using Node 20.

+#### TypeScript

+This project was built with [TypeScript](https://www.typescriptlang.org/docs/handbook/intro.html) because it is our language of choice.
+That being said, we encourage you to complete this project using your preference of JavaScript or TypeScript.
+We will not give any preferential treatment for choosing either language to complete the project.

+#### Package management

+We've chosen [yarn v4](https://yarnpkg.com/getting-started/usage) as the package manager for this code base.
+Since we're using node v20.12+ you may use [Corepack](https://yarnpkg.com/getting-started/install) to install yarn if you don't already have it installed.

+Yarn works similar to npm and many of the commands are similar, for example `yarn install` to install dependencies

+#### Bundling

+We have chosen [webpack](https://webpack.js.org/concepts/) to assist with transpiling and bundling both the client and server packages.
+This should allow you to see code changes in either package upon saving.

+### Code standards

+#### Linting

+We're using [ESLint](https://eslint.org/docs/user-guide/getting-started) and the [Airbnb's linting rules](https://www.npmjs.com/package/eslint-config-airbnb) with a few minor customizations.

+#### Formatting

+We have chosen [Prettier](https://prettier.io/docs/en/index.html) as a code formatter.

+### Testing

+[Jest](https://jestjs.io/docs/getting-started) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) were chosen as the testing libraries for this project.
+If you're adding tests, you're free to use these.

 ### Running the app

 #### Monorepo root